VahidN/EFCoreSecondLevelCacheInterceptor/README.md

             // ...
 ```

 This will put the whole system's queries in cache.
 In this case calling the `Cacheable()` methods won't be necessary.
 If you specify the `Cacheable()` method, its setting will override this global setting.
-If you want to exclude some queries from this global cache, apply the `NotCacheable()` method to them.
+If you want to exclude some of the queries from this global cache, apply the `NotCacheable()` method to them.

 ## Samples